 New Food Economy recently revealed that grocery stores push soda sales on the days that people receive their SNAP benefits, especially in low-income neighbourhoods.
-The news is based on an academic paper currently in press, and would be shocking indeed if it were not for a few things.
+The news is based on an academic paper currently in press, and would be shocking indeed if it were not for a few things. ((Increases in Sugary Drink Marketing During Supplemental Nutrition Assistance Program Benefit Issuance in New York.
+I can’t afford to pay for access, nor do I feel I need to as New Food Economy has quite a detailed account, and I’m assuming that is accurate.))
 In essence the study, by Alyssa Moran and her colleagues, shows that in three towns in New York state, stores were almost twice as likely to promote sugar-sweetened beverages on the days SNAP benefits were issued (the first 9 days of the month) compared to other days, and that the effect was greater (4 times more likely) in areas that had more SNAP recipients.

 What’s wrong with that?
 Nothing, as far as it goes.
 But a couple of aspects of the study and the reporting worry me.
 For one, the data are from 2011; maybe things have already changed.
 I also wondered how common it was for states to distribute SNAP benefits in a big chunk at the beginning of the month.
 I already knew that each state has its own rules, and that when people get their benefits has an influence on crime.
 So I turned to the USDA’s Monthly Issuance Schedule for All States and Territories.